-The UCD90120A monitors whether the rail stays within a window of normal operation..
+The UCD9090 monitors whether the rail stays within a window of normal operation..
 There are two programmable warning levels (under and over) and two programmable fault levels (under and over).
-When any monitored voltage goes outside of the warning or fault window, the PMBALERT# pin is asserted immediately, and the appropriate bits are set in the PMBus status registers (see ᠍ 9).
+When any monitored voltage goes outside of the warning or fault window, the PMBALERT pin is asserted immediately, and the appropriate bits are set in the PMBus status registers (see Figure 9).
 Detailed descriptions of the status registers are provided in the UCD90xxx Sequencer and System Health Controller PMBus Command Reference and the PMBus Specification.

-A programmable glitch filter can be enabled or disabled for each MON input.
-A glitch filter for an input defined as a voltage can be set between 0 and 102 ms with 400-us resolution.
+A programmable glitch filter can be enabled or disabled for each MONx input pin.
+A glitch filter for an input defined as a voltage can be set between 0 ms and 102 ms with 400- $\mu$ s resolution.
+The glitch filter applies to fault responses only.
+A fault condition that is filtered by the glitch filter is still recorded in the fault log.

 Fault-response decisions are based on results from the 12-bit ADC.
 The device cycles through the ADC results and compares them against the programmed limits.
-The time to respond to an individual event is determined by when the event occurs within the ADC conversion cycle and the selected fault response.
+When the event occurs within the ADC conversion cycle and the selected fault response determines the time to respond to an individual event.

-图 16.
+Figure 16.
 Sequencing and Fault-Response Timing